gramineproject/gramine/Documentation/devel/features.md

 performing fork and another thread modifies the internal Gramine state, the state may get corrupted (which may lead to failures).

-Gramine supports process termination using `exit()` (if a single thread) and `exit_group()` (even if multiple threads) system calls.
+Gramine supports process termination using `exit()` and `exit_group()` system calls.
 If there are child processes executing and the first process exits, Gramine currently does *not* kill child processes; this is however not a problem in practice because the host OS cleans up these orphaned children.

 All aforementioned system calls follow Linux semantics, barring the mentioned peculiarities.
 However, properties of processes not supported by Gramine (e.g. namespaces, pidfd, etc.) are